mfornos/awesome-microservices/README.md

 ### Security

+- [GNAP](https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol) - Grant Negotiation and Authorization Protocol defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
+This delegation can include access to a set of APIs as well as information passed directly to the software.<sup>DRAFT</sup>
 - [OIDCONN](http://openid.net/connect/) - OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of the end-user based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
 - [PASETO](https://paseto.io/) - Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards. <sup>DRAFT</sup>
 - [RFC5246](https://tools.ietf.org/html/rfc5246) - The Transport Layer Security (TLS) Protocol Version 1.2.